Gerald Andrew Gettelfinger

 Gerald Andrew Gettelfinger (born October 20, 1935) is an American prelate of the Roman Catholic Church who served as the bishop of the Diocese of Evansville in Indiana from 1989 to 2011.

 Biography

 Early life

-Gerald Gettelfinger was born in Ramsey, Indiana on October 20, 1935.
+Gerald Gettelfinger was born in Ramsey, Indiana, on October 20, 1935.
 He was the fourth of eight children of Gerald and Mary Gettelfinger.
 He attended St. Meinrad High School in St. Meinrad, Indiana, graduating in 1953.
 Gettelfinger then entered Saint Meinrad School of Theology, where he graduated in 1957.

 Priesthood

 On May 7, 1961, Gettelfinger was ordained a priest for the Archdiocese of Indianapolis in St. Meinrad by Archbishop Paul Schulte.
 In 1969, Gettelfinger earned a Master of Education degree from Butler University in Indianapolis, Indiana.
 Gettelfinger served as chancellor of the archdiocese from 1980 to 1988 and vicar general from 1988 to 1989.

 Bishop of Evansville

 On March 11, 1989, Pope John Paul II appointed Gettelfinger as bishop of the Diocese of Evansville.
 He was consecrated on April 11, 1989, with Archbishop Edward O'Meara serving as the principal consecrator.

 In 1998, Gettelfinger was named as bishop liaison to the National Catholic Committee on Scouting (NCCS).
-He was a chaplain at the 2001 National Scout Jamboree and trekked at the Philmont Scout Ranch in New Mexico as part of the NCCS Saint George Trek.
+He was a chaplain at the 2001 National Scout Jamboree and trekked at the Philmont Scout Ranch, operated by the Boy Scouts of America in New Mexico, as part of the NCCS Saint George Trek.
 Gettelfinger received the Silver Buffalo Award in 2005.

 At the May 2002 meeting of the US Conference of Catholic Bishops, Gettelfinger opposed a one-strike policy against sexual abusers in the clergy in the Charter for the Protection of Children and Young People.
 At the November 2002 USCCB meeting, he was one of seven bishops who voted against the new policies.
 He has admitted to allowing at least one convicted child molester serve as a priest in the diocese, as well as other known molesters.